 No more than 30 hours of a student's curriculum may be earned through prior learning portfolio assessment credit.

-As a student of The University of Alabama, you are eligible for awards and recognition just as traditional students.
 Outstanding LifeTrack Program students, graduates, and faculty are recognized with special awards during The University's Honors Week and Commencement.

 You are eligible for The Dean's List and The President's List, both of which are compiled and published at the close of each semester.
 LifeTrack students who have completed a minimum of 45 semester hours of graded work under the auspices of The University of Alabama may qualify for honors designation at graduation: Cum Laude, Magna Cum Laude, Summa Cum Laude.